Why do you seldom convince someone with facts alone?

 With his talent as an actor, Dr. Fox was able to entertain and fascinate the audience for 20 minutes with the most nonsensical theories and unsubstantiated explanations.
 Afterward, the game theory experts were allowed to ask questions, each of which received a nonsensical but appropriate answer.

-Afterward, the presentation was rated by the experts and everyone unanimously agreed that it deserved a high rating.
-The experts were completely fooled by the way of presentation and had assumed the information for what it was without any factual reason.
+Afterward, the presentation was rated by the experts, and everyone unanimously agreed that it deserved a high rating.
+The experts were completely fooled by way of presentation and had assumed the information for what it was without any factual reason.

-The researchers concluded a number of things on the basis of this research:
+The researchers concluded several things based on this research:

 - We prefer eloquence to honesty.

 - Simple explanations we understand are more likely to be believed than complex ones that are true.

 - We attribute more positive qualities to beautiful people than to less beautiful people.